 Heating pads such as Battle Creek’s Thermophore can help immensely in easing joint and muscle pain.
-Battle Creek’s Thermophore is a professional quality heating pad that allows you to apply moist heat without adding water.
+The line of Battle Creek’s Thermophore heating pads are professional quality and allows you to apply moist heat without adding water.
 A heating pad can be applied to an injury for 15 to 20 minutes at a time.
 Ensure you use enough layers between your skin and the heating source to prevent burns.

 Topical lotions are another effective heat therapy option that can be used instead of, or in conjunction with, heating pads.
 Cryoderm Heat is a heat therapy cream that targets muscle and joint pain.
 It can be used in place of massage creams during massage therapy treatments or after other heat therapy or cold therapy treatments.
 Cryoderm Heat’s unique combination of natural ingredients provides fast-acting, deep penetrating warmth that eases all joint and muscle pains, from sports injuries to arthritis.